meteor/meteor/content/methods.md

 The Meteor core API includes an alternative to Methods for manipulating data from the client.
 Instead of explicitly defining Methods with specific arguments, you can instead call `insert`, `update`, and `remove` directly from the client and specify security rules with [`allow`](http://docs.meteor.com/#/full/allow) and [`deny`](http://docs.meteor.com/#/full/deny).
 In the Meteor Guide, we are taking a strong position that this feature should be avoided and Methods used instead.
 Read more about the problems with allow/deny in the [Security article](security.html#allow-deny).

 Historically, there have been some misconceptions about the features of Meteor Methods as compared with the allow/deny feature, including that it was more difficult to achieve Optimistic UI when using Methods.
 However, the client-side `insert`, `update`, and `remove` feature is actually implemented _on top of_ Methods, so Methods are strictly more powerful.
-You get great default Optimistic UI just by defining your Method code on the client and the server, as described in the Method lifecycle section above.
+You get great default Optimistic UI by defining your Method code on the client and the server, as described in the Method lifecycle section above.